The Road of Life and Work Is Longer in the 21st Century

 A Second or Retirement Career

-Those experiences provided me with useful facts to help job seekers in the future, especially since they led to top numbers of long-term employed people in my state..
+Those experiences provided me with useful facts to help job seekers in the future, especially since they led to the top numbers of long-term employed people in my state.

-I saw thousands of adult and youth receive training and gain long term jobs every year and this included senior citizens age 55+, veterans, displaced homemakers, laid off workers, and other special groups.
+I saw thousands of adults and youth receive training and gain long-term jobs every year, and this included senior citizens aged 55+, veterans, displaced homemakers, laid-off workers, and other special groups.

-Living longer in the 21st century, many retired individuals need to return to work and maintain a good job for several years, rather than to leave the workplace.
+Due to living longer in the 21st century, many retired individuals need to return to work and maintain a good job for several years rather than leave the workplace.
 Texas is a good place to look for work.

 Our Aging Population Needs More Work

 During recessions and job shrinkage, hiring older people becomes more of an issue than it is in prosperous times.
 Globally, seniors are living longer and often need to work more years than in the past.

 One of the fast-growing segments among the homeless in America is seniors ages 55 and over.
 These individuals may have lost a job through downsizing or layoff and were unable to find replacement employment.
 Some have lost their homes to high medical bills, and others are Baby Boomers (including veterans) who are struggling with substance abuse.

 Senior citizens are not the only sector of the American population that can use some help in finding jobs.
 County workforce offices in the last few decades have provided targeted programs for seniors, displaced homemakers, veterans of all ages, Welfare2Work clients, noncustodial parents, displaced workers, ex-felons, and others.
 We have solutions for all demographics, and they apply well to seniors and veterans.